 Grants to the adopter of a child (or to the guardian of an orphaned adopted child) may be awarded in case where hardship is shown.

-Please note that the Trades House of Glasgow Drapers Fund is unable to help with the following: rent, rent arrears, council tax, council tax arrears, funeral costs, holidays, items, support and personal effects which Councils are legally required to provide including shelter and accommodation, cosmetic repairs and improvements, items and treatments which the state provides and support for people who are still drug and/or alcohol dependant.
+Please note that the Trades House of Glasgow Drapers' Fund is unable to help with the following: rent; rent arrears; council tax;council tax arrears; funeral costs; household bills; holidays; items,/support and personal effects which Councils are legally required to provide including shelter and accommodation, cosmetic repairs and improvements, items and treatments which the state provides and support for people who are still drug and/or alcohol dependent.

 How to apply?